1834 Quadruple Alliance: The "spirit" of the Quadruple Entente

 With the end of the war the treaty formally ceased to have effect, but neither side sought its cancellation.
-This was called the "spirit" of the Quadruple and took the form first of all of the growing Franco-British influence in Spain.
+This was called the "spirit" of the Quadruple Alliance and took the form first of all of the growing Franco-British influence in Spain.
 In fact, there was a struggle between the two countries, which in the long run would lead to the end of the Entente, to the understanding between France and the United Kingdom.
 The struggle for greater influence in Spain was fundamentally due to two issues.
 On the one hand, economic pretensions, but above all because the strategic control of the peninsula ensured two fundamental routes: the Atlantic to Mediterranean route controlled by the United Kingdom from Gibraltar, and the French maritime route of Marseilles-Algiers.
 From 1830 onwards this second route would be vital for the French because of their conquests in Algeria, which made Spain "a key player in Mediterranean politics".
 For these reasons, any support in the peninsula was from the beginning the image of a rivalry, "any abandonment by one state was immediately exploited by another to gain advantages".

-The end of the Entente between the French and the British, and with it of the "spirit" of the Quadruple, was also due to the weakness it had since its formation because of the opposing economic interests that made political union impossible.
+The end of the Entente between the French and the British, and with it of the "spirit" of the Quadruple Alliance, was also due to the weakness it had since its formation because of the opposing economic interests that made political union impossible.
 On the international level the first divergences, without causing serious problems in any case, occurred in Egypt, in 1840, when France supported Mehmet Ali in his attempt at independence from the Ottoman Empire, finally having to give in and abandon Ali.